 This module looks at the racial politics of the “roaring twenties,” a time of economic prosperity and modernism in the aftermath of World War I. Also called the Jazz Age, the era brought dramatic social, cultural, and political change—including women’s suffrage, Prohibition, and the great blossoming of African-American artistic expression known as the Harlem Renaissance.
-For black Americans, however, the ’20s were also a time of codified discrimination (Jim Crow laws) and brutal racism—including lynchings, riots, and the resurgence of the Ku Klux Klan.
+For black Americans, however, the 1920s were a time of codified discrimination (Jim Crow laws) and brutal racism—including lynchings, riots, and the resurgence of the Ku Klux Klan.

 Students will review excerpts from The Nation’s coverage of these trends in the context of African-American experiences.
-They will evaluate the events of that decade, identify the relationships between them, and then explain their historical significance—the role these events played in the civil-rights struggle.
-Teachers will have links to PDFs of full articles.
+They will evaluate the events of that decade, identify the relationships between them, and explain their historical significance—the role these events played in the civil-rights struggle.
+Teachers have links to PDFs of full articles.

 Students work with this content to practice skills for the DBQ (document-based question) portion of the AP US History exam.
 The DBQ to be answered in this module is:

-In the 1920s, Americans had widely differing opinions about the proper status of African Americans in US society.
+In the 1920s, Americans had widely differing opinions about the proper status of African-Americans in US society.
 Discuss those contrasting ideas, and demonstrate ways in which they were expressed during the decade.

 PERIOD SUMMARY: As some 350,000 African-American US soldiers returned from service in World War I (1914–1918), they found the injustices of their home nation unchanged.
 Racist Jim Crow laws enforced segregation and unequal citizenship in the South.
 Determined to find a better life, some half a million black southerners moved to the industrial cities of the North.
 There, they competed with white immigrants for jobs and housing, which increased tensions between the races.